matheussantana/machine-factory/README.md

-# Machine Factory (MF) is a Infrastructure as Code (IaC) blueprint for Cloud operations
+# Machine Factory (MF) is a Infrastructure as Code (IaC) template for Cloud operations

 MF is a open-source SDK library and a Orchestration System to manage infrastructure resources such as containers, virtual machines, databases and virtual data centers from public cloud providers programmatically.